Bob Onder: Caucus membership

+Foreign policy

+Onder played a leading role in sponsoring SB 739 a bill that precluded Missourians from state contracts if they participate in boycotts against Israel.
+The bill mandates that public entities ensure that any company with which it enters into a contract includes a written confirmation they are not participating in such boycotts.
+The bill was subsequently signed into law by Governor Mike Parson.

 Social issues

 In 2016, Onder introduced Senate Joint Resolution 39, a proposed amendment to the Missouri Constitution that would protect wedding industry businesses that refuse to serve LGBTQIA+ couples.
 This bill passed the Senate over a Democratic filibuster, but failed to make it out of committee in the House.

 Onder was an outspoken supporter of HB 1562, a bill that expanded the crime of sex trafficking to include the advertisement of minors for prostitution or pornography.

-Onder is anti-abortion, he was the original author of legislation that requires annual, unannounced state inspections of healthcare clinics that provide reproductive healthcare; bars clinics from instructing ambulances to silence their sirens or turn their lights off; mandates that pathologists test fetal tissue; enacts whistleblower protections for employees of abortion clinics; and exempts pregnancy resource centers from a St. Louis ordinance barring discrimination over reproductive choices.
+Onder, who is anti-abortion, was the original author of legislation that requires annual, unannounced state inspections of healthcare clinics that provide reproductive healthcare; bars clinics from instructing ambulances to silence their sirens or turn their lights off; mandates that pathologists test fetal tissue; enacts whistleblower protections for employees of abortion clinics; and exempts pregnancy resource centers from a St. Louis ordinance barring discrimination over reproductive choices.
 Onder's bill received a few significant changes, such as changing the pathologist deadline from 24 hours to five days, and became Senate Bill 5, with a new sponsor in Senator Andrew Koenig.
 The bill was strengthened and passed by the Missouri House of Representatives, then passed by a vote of 22-9 in the Missouri Senate and signed by Governor Eric Greitens.

 In 2019, Onder strongly pushed for the Missouri Stands for the Unborn Act, a bill that banned abortion at eight weeks of pregnancy or later.
 The bill also banned abortions due to race, sex or a diagnosis of Down syndrome.
 The Missouri Senate passed the bill 24-10, and was subsequently passed by the house.
 The bill was signed into law by Governor Mike Parson.